1014TaoTao/fastapi_vue3_app/README.en.md

 - **Vue3**: A progressive JavaScript framework for building user interfaces.
 - **Vite**: A fast frontend build tool that supports hot reloading.
+- **Pinia**: A state management library for Vue3 that provides a rich set of components.
 - **UniApp**: A cross-platform application development framework that supports multi-terminal development.
 - **uView-plus**: A Vue3-based UI component library that provides a rich set of components.